idehub/react-native-google-analytics-bridge/README.md

 2. In XCode, right click the Libraries folder under your project ➜ `Add Files to <your project>`.
 3. Go to `node_modules` ➜ `react-native-google-analytics-bridge` ➜ `ios` ➜ `RCTGoogleAnalyticsBridge` and add the `RCTGoogleAnalyticsBridge.xcodeproj` file.
 4. Add libRCTGoogleAnalyticsBridge.a from the linked project to your project properties ➜ "Build Phases" ➜ "Link Binary With Libraries"
-5. Next you will have to link a few more SDK framework/libraries (if you do not already have them linked.)
+5. Next you will have to link a few more SDK framework/libraries which are required by GA (if you do not already have them linked.)
 Under the same "Link Binary With Libraries", click the + and add the following:
   1. AdSupport.framework
   2. CoreData.framework
   3. SystemConfiguration.framework